buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedMgmtElements/Types/IfcPermitTypeEnum.md

 # IfcPermitTypeEnum

-_IfcPermitTypeEnum_ defines the types of permits that can be granted.
+_IfcPermitTypeEnum_ defines the types of permits that can be granted.<!-- end of definition -->

 > HISTORY New enumeration in IFC4.

 ## Items